zhiming-xu/p1-kernel/docs/exp3/rpi-os.md

 #### A simple handler for unexpected exceptions

-In this experiment we are only interested in handling `IRQ` from `EL1h`.
+In this experiment we are only interested in handling `IRQ` that occurred at EL1h`.
 Yet, our kernel  defines all 16 handlers for EL1.
 This is for debugging ease: we want to print out meaningful message in case our kernel triggers some other exceptions due to our programming mistakes.

-> Note again: all these handlers are to be executed at EL1.
-The exceptions come from either EL0 or EL1.

 We name all the handlers that are NOT supposed to be trigged  with a `invalid` postfix.
 We implement these handlers using a [handle_invalid_entry](https://github.com/fxlin/p1-kernel/blob/master/src/exp3/src/entry.S#L3) macro: